the article and data that initiated the Ravenstonedale project

 (WDCAT 19/2) [118 pages] was started by John Robinson in ~1733 and includes yet another copy of the 1556 custumals, and copies of the early negotiations with Philip Lord Wharton, though the order of entries is somewhat puzzling as very few items are dated

-I will add transcriptions from the various copies on this page I complete them - here are the first few:
+I will add transcriptions from the various copies on this page I complete them - here are the links to the first few:

 An Index to documents included in The Great End Book (volume WDMG 14/1)